Lauren Graham: 2000–2008: Gilmore Girls and film roles

-2009–present: Broadway debut and Parenthood
+2009–2016: Broadway debut, Parenthood and Gilmore Girls reunion

 Graham made her Broadway debut as Miss Adelaide in the revival of Guys and Dolls, which began preview performances at the Nederlander Theatre on February 5, 2009, and opened on March 1, 2009.
-Reviews for the production were mixed.
+Reviews of the production were mixed.
 The production closed June 14, playing 121 shows and 28 previews.

-It was announced in January 2009 that Graham would star in the comedy pilot, The Bridget Show (previously Let It Go) for ABC playing a talk show host and self-help guru who fails to follow her own advice during a breakup.
-However, the pilot was not given a series order.
+It was announced in January 2009 that Graham would star in the comedy pilot The Bridget Show (previously Let It Go) for ABC playing a talk show host and self-help guru who fails to follow her own advice during a breakup.
+The pilot was not given a series order.
+In September 2009, Graham voiced the character Fran Lockwood, Flint's late mother, in the Sony Pictures Animation film Cloudy with a Chance of Meatballs.
 In October 2009, it was announced that Graham would replace Maura Tierney in the television series Parenthood as single mother Sarah Braverman.
 Tierney left the show to seek treatment for cancer.
 The series debuted on NBC the following year, and ran for a total of six seasons.

-In June 2010, it was confirmed that Graham would star in the upcoming Scream 4, but she left the project on June 30, 2010.
+In June 2010, it was confirmed that Graham would star in Scream 4, but she left the project on June 30, 2010.
 In July 2012, Graham was a guest judge in the first episode of Season 10 of the reality television series Project Runway.